elwans/munted-robot/README.md

-# munted-robot
+# 🤖🏎 munted-robot
-ELEC1601 Project 1 in Simulation
+Graphically processed simulation of algorithmic maze-solving car.

+Soon to be implemented to Arduino UNO R3 microcontroller.